oDCM - Web Data for Dummies (Tutorial)

 Preview: Technical web scraping setup (II)

-• For basic, “static” websites, we use requests + beautifulSoup (speed + ease!)
+• Basic, “static” websites: requests + beautifulSoup (speed + ease!)

-• For dynamic websites, we use selenium (advanced tutorial), OR: selenium (retrieve data) + beautifulSoup (structure/query)
+• Dynamic websites: selenium (advanced tutorial), OR: selenium (retrieve data) + beautifulSoup (structure/query)

-• For data storage, we use json (preferred) or CSV files (flat files with rows & columns)
+• use json (preferred) or CSV files (flat files with rows & columns)

 Getting the website into Python